Word@Work, Let God's Word energise your working day!

 Matthew 13:27-30

-Jesus told a parable about an evil person who had sown seeds of weeds in a wheat field, while the farmer slept.
-The estate owner was told of the problem when servants found weeds shooting up among the corn: they wondered if the wheat seed had been contaminated.
-However the owner knew that he had authorised the very best seed to be sown, and therefore the weeds had been deliberately sown by an enemy.
+Jesus told a parable about an evil person who had sown seeds of weeds in a wheat field, while the farmer slept (Matthew 13:24-26).
+When servants found weeds shooting up among the corn, they told the estate owner: they did not know how the wheat seed had been contaminated.
+However, the owner knew that he had authorised the very best seed to be sown, and therefore the weeds had been deliberately sown by an enemy.

 A Large And Safe Place